compiz-reloaded/compicc/README.md

     $ oyranos-monitor FakeBRG.icc

 As a result the monitor should swap colours.

+For a colorimetric verification use ArgyllCMS and a according color measurement device.
+The ICC profile attached to each monitor can be checked with tools like KolorManager, ICC Examin, oyranos-config-synnefo GUIs or oyranos-monitor on the command line.

 To report bugs you can run compiz with debug info on and send the log text: